jcheyer/aoc2021/README.md

 ## Day 07

-Solution Part 1 should be fine but right now ther server is broken... waiting for input data.....
+Solution Part 1 should be fine but right now the server is broken... waiting for input data.....
 Server is up and running again: Solution was bad, because of bad reading by me....
 (Return Fuel and NOT Position)

 ## Day 08

 This was tough... not really programming but analysing combinations of 7-Segment-Displays.
-Didn´t really like it though
+Didn't really like it though

 ## Day 09